Menu Close

 View Archival Record

 The performances were given in the converted barn studio previously used by the Men Dancers.
-Owen writes that the “new directors tried to make the space more theatrical by hanging heavy draperies over the windows and door, adding a front curtain and full theatre lighting.”Norton Owen, A Certain Place, 12.
+Norton Owen writes that the “new directors tried to make the space more theatrical by hanging heavy draperies over the windows and door, adding a front curtain and full theatre lighting.”Norton Owen, A Certain Place, 12.
 The performers and audience were on the same level making it hard to see and the space become very hot and stuffy.

 The Festival was advertised as presenting “the outstanding dancers of Europe and America” and not just Ballet Theatre.1941 School and Festival Program, The Jacob’s Pillow Archives.
 The 1941 International Dance Festival included Ballet, Modern Dance, Tap, and Traditional Dance styles paving the way for the range of genres performed at the Festival to this day.